Mother charged with murder in death of 2-year-old son

-MEMPHIS, Tennessee (KTRK) --A Memphis, Tennessee mother is facing murder charges in the suspicious death of her 2-year-old daughter.
+MEMPHIS, Tennessee (KTRK) --A Memphis, Tennessee mother is facing murder charges in the suspicious death of her 2-year-old son.

 Davida Wooden was arrested Saturday morning and charged with first degree murder, aggravated child neglect and aggravated child abuse.